 Main Items Identified Timeframe Risk Railway operations The imposition of carbon taxes, changes to the energy mix, and other measures will lead to an increase in power costs.
-Ultra-large-scale typhoons and increasingly heavy rainfalls increase the potential for damage due to flooding of garages, stations underground, or electrical equipment, and the destruction of embankments may lead to the suspension of railway services.
-Real estate Due to surging construction material costs from the pass-through of carbon taxes and other factors, as well as rising electricity and fuel costs, building and renovation costs for buildings will increase, and facility operation costs will also rise.
-International transportation There may be fewer opportunities to do business with customers who are highly environmentally aware if we delay reducing the environmental impact of our logistics services or providing information relating to those services.
-Opportunity Railway operations The price advantage of energy efficient railways is expected to increase, and customers can be expected to shift to rail transportation.
-Real estate We can strengthen our competitiveness by responding to emerging needs for disaster-resilient buildings and housing with high environmental performance.
+Medium to long term Real estate Ultra-large-scale typhoons and increasingly heavy rainfalls increase the potential for damage due to flooding of garages, stations underground, or electrical equipment, and the destruction of embankments may lead to the suspension of railway services.
+Short to long term International transportation There may be fewer opportunities to do business with customers who are highly environmentally aware if we delay reducing the environmental impact of our logistics services or providing information relating to those services.
+Medium to long term Opportunity Railway operations The price advantage of energy efficient railways is expected to increase, and customers can be expected to shift to rail transportation.
+Medium to long term Real estate We can strengthen our competitiveness by responding to emerging needs for disaster-resilient buildings and housing with high environmental performance.
 International transportation There is expected to be an increase in business opportunities from enhancing our portfolio of environmentally friendly services and from proposing integrated storage and transportation.